Elevators

 - Laying on backs, students lift their feet over their heads- touch the ground or seat with their toes.

-- And my personal favorite: spagetti to superhero flying! (students lean over their seat with their bellies on the seat.
+- And my personal favorite: Spagetti to Superhero flying! (students lean over their seat with their bellies on the seat.
 When the elevator goes up, student turn their bodies to planks and fly.
 This is the counterpart to lifting both legs and arms.)

-Note there is something innately fun and funny about the slide whistle.
+Note.
+There is something innately fun and funny about the slide whistle.
 This helps transform this game from tedious exercise into more of a delightful game.
 Generally I find that studnets appreciate the full bodied exercise.